Police Officer Recruitment

 The Naperville Police Department employs a staff of almost 300 employees whose mission is to provide extraordinary service to the community while protecting life and property.

 Recognizing the diverse needs of the community, the department provides and encourages a policy of professional and individual excellence which is enhanced by continuing education and training.
-The department expects to hire approximately 20 to 25 police officers in the next two years.
 The annual starting salary for a Naperville Police Officer will be $74,923.47 as of Jan.
 1, 2022.

 Citizenship and Residency